Aptivi/NitrocidKS/DocGen/wiki/utilities/KSJsonifyLocales.md

 | `--NormalOnly`      | Parses the normal languages only.
 | `--All`             | Parses all the languages.
 | `--Singular`        | Parses a single language only.
-| `--CopyToResources` | Copies the result to the resources folder of Kernel Simulator.
+| `--CopyToResources` | Copies the result to the resources folder of Nitrocid KS.
 Requires a copy of source code.

 ### Custom languages

-The CustomLanguages folder is for the custom languages which change the language of the messages found in Kernel Simulator.
+The CustomLanguages folder is for the custom languages which change the language of the messages found in Nitrocid KS.
 This folder can be used to store the text files of your custom languages, but you have to place the metadata information for each custom language to be read by the kernel as it starts up.
-It can be accessed in the same location as the Kernel Simulator executable.
+It can be accessed in the same location as the Nitrocid KS executable.

 This metadata information should be stored in a file called Metadata.json in the format below to be jsonified by this tool.
 It should not be removed.
 ```json